 I had served as a volunteer at Sylvia’s nursing home for almost 10 years when she confided in me, leading me to rethink my view on physician-assisted death.
 Over the years, I’ve often pondered whether elderly patients like Sylvia should be able to hasten death in order to halt their suffering.
 But Sylvia’s framing of the issue was mostly novel for me.

 Just seconds before, I’d tried comforting her by saying that I could imagine how horrible it must feel to be battling advanced colon cancer, to have endured five major surgeries in the past six weeks, to have lost her life partner and a number of close friends and to now live alone in an uncomfortable bed, which made every fleeting second feel like an “unbearable eternity.”

 Sylvia had once — before she ended up in this “wretched place” — lived extravagantly.
-An antique aficionado, Sylvia told me that gems she’d collected from her world travels adorned the walls of her former home in the French Quarter of New Orleans.
+An antique aficionado, she told me that gems she’d collected from her world travels adorned the walls of her former home.
 Her old wardrobe, I learned, inspired envy.
 Here, she had little to show for it, save for a tailored evening gown, which she brought for her own burial.

 Her late husband was six-foot-something: “towering, debonair, stunning.”
 Sylvia cringed at the mere thought of children, but animals?
 She could gush about them, if only she had the energy.
 In her will, she earmarked most of her wealth for a local animal shelter.